 - When your hair and scalp and completely covered in oil, wrap a damp hot towel around your head.

-- Let this sit for 20-30 minutes and then shampoo and condition.
+- Let this sit for 20-30 minutes and then shampoo and a regular or leave-in conditioner.

 You can repeat this treatment twice a week.